The 7 Things You Should Know Before Visiting Hoover Dam

 3- Multiple Use of the Dam

 First it was built to control the flooding of the Colorado River, which was very damaging at that time.
-As people started settling around here, the need for water grew and then the dam was used to divert water to the areas of habitants.
-Lastly, the dam was then used for generating electricity to power the industries and millions of people living there.
-And, it is still doing its job.
+As people started settling around Boulder City and the Las Vegas Valley, the need for water grew and then the dam was used to divert water to the population.
+Lastly, the dam was then used for generating electricity to power the many industries and a large growing population of Las Vegas.
+Hoover Dam also provides electricity to Southern California.

-4- Dam Was the Reason for New Settlement
+4- Hoover Dam Was the Reason for New Settlement

 Since its construction, the Hoover Dam has attracted millions of visitors each year.
-The Dam looks as magnificent ever and is a popular destination of the visitors.
-Look for the best Hoover Dam to visit this beautiful place and make sure to take some pictures as it is totally worth it.
+The Dam looks as magnificent as ever and is a popular destination 0f many Las Vegas visitors from all around the world.

 5- Nazi Plot was Thwarted

-Did you know that once Nazis plotted to blow up the Hoover Dam during the second World War?
-This happened when USA wasn’t a part of the World War.
-The officials got the intel that Nazis were plotting to blow up the dam.
+Did you know that once Nazis plotted to blow up the Hoover Dam during the second World War !
+This happened when the United Sates wasn’t involved in World War 2.
+US officials got the intel that the Nazis were plotting to blow up the dam.
 If the plan had succeeded, it would have been a huge disaster for the entire region as it would have cut the power to the major areas including the airplane manufacturing industry.
+When you visit the dam make sure you look for the 3 different machine gun turrents hiiden in the rocks surrounding the dam.
+Hint….there’s one on the Arizona side !

 6- It Became the Largest Reservoir in the USA